5 Best Pickleball Paddles for Tennis Players in 2026

 I played tennis for many years, so when I transitioned to pickleball, I wish I would have known the best pickleball paddles for tennis players.

-Fast forward a couple of years, I now own over 60 pickleball paddles, and believe I have the paddle expertise to finally write this article.
+Fast forward a couple of years, I now own over 100 pickleball paddles, and believe I have the paddle expertise to finally write this article.
+You want a paddle that has:

 In addition, I have been actively playing now with a new pickleball player who was a former nationally ranked high school tennis player, so I have been able to see what type of pickleball paddle would be best for him.